-Bucklew Scholarships, valued at more than $20,000, provide students with $4,500 toward educational costs per year for four years, plus a book stipend each year.
+Bucklew Scholarships, valued at more than $20,000, provide students with $4,500 toward educational costs per year for four years and also include a book stipend each year.
 The awards are named for former WVU President Neil S. Bucklew, who established the WVU Scholars Program during his tenure as the Universitys 20th president.

 The scholarships are supported, in part, by the WVU Foundation Inc. and are part of the Universitys comprehensive awards program.
-Since 1987, the Scholars Program has committed more than $30 million in scholarships ranging from one-time $1,000 awards to full, four-year awards valued at more than $45,000.
+Since 1987, the WVU Scholars Program has committed more than $30 million in scholarships ranging from one-time, $1,000 awards to full, four-year awards valued at more than $45,000.

 These 15 students will now compete for WVU s top academic award, the Foundation Scholarship, which will be announced in May at the state Capitol in Charleston.
 Each year, five Foundation Scholarships are awarded solely to West Virginia resident students.

 p.
 Mark Lavely Biedler is the son of Russell and Cynthia Biedler of Gerrardstown, Berkeley County.

 p.
 Videographer, web developer and strawberry farmerMark Biedler has worn all of these hats, at just 17 years of age.

 His interest in computers and technology is evident in most of his academic, extracurricular and community activities.
 For the last two years, Mark has created slides and graphics for his church’s annual missions festival using PowerPoint computer software.
 During his ninth-grade year, he developed web sites for the Musselman-South Berkeley Community Library and the Martinsburg Rotary club.
 This academic year, he created videos for several community groups, including the Hedgesville High School Listener Program and the Independent Fundamental Churches of America.